AviatrixSystems/Docs/Support/support_center_cloudn.rst

 * diag.aviatrix.com:443 to allow uploading logs to Aviatrix for Support
 * customer-bucket.s3-website-us-east-1.amazonaws.com:443
-* www. carmelonetworks.com:443 for upgrades
+* www.carmelonetworks.com:443 for upgrades
 * license.aviatrix.com:443 for license
+* bower.io:443 for upgrade
+* github.com:443 for upgrades